doitintl/CloudBlaster/README.md

 # Future features
 * More asset types
-* Track dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
+* Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
+* Better error messages in `malformed list-filter.properties` (and, though less important because it is not edited by users, in `asset-types.yaml`)
-* More user verification: "Are you sure.
+* More runtime verification by user: "Are you sure.
 Still, we have to trust the user.
 A sloppy user will bypass such checks, and a careful user already has the opportunity to edit the `assets-to-delete.txt`.
 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.